zimmat/53functions/README.md

 You should:
 * fork this repo
 * use TDD
-	* your own framework at first
+	* Write the first 5 functions your own framework at first - the one you created in the Codex Setup
 	* start looking at [Qunit](http://qunitjs.com/)
-	* once you are confidence with Qunit start using it
+		* Rewrite the tests for the first 5 functions using Qunit.
+	* From now on use Qunit
+	* Setup a [Travis](https://travis-ci.org) and start monitoring your tests
 * commit to GIT regularly

 # These things count: